SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/configure-sparkedge.md

    kubectl cp -n <namespace> <sparkedgepod>:/opt/docker/apache-maven-3.9.6/conf/settings.xml settings.xml
    ```

-1. Edit the settings.xml file to include the details of your custom library repository.
+1. Edit the settings.xml file to include the details of your custom artifact repository.
 1. Run the following to create a Kubernetes secret:

    ```